gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

 * Large pile clusters have greater pile deviations after installation.
       * Relative to smaller pile clusters (pilegroups of 3 and below).

-* Internal pile clusters have lesser cummulative movements in the second joint-survey taken in June 2019.
+* Internal pile clusters have lesser cumulative movements in the second joint-survey taken in June 2019.
       * Compared to the first survey taken 3 months prior.

 * External pile clusters tend to have greater pile movements towards site boundary.